LePegen/AiEngine/README.md

 # AiEngine
-A simple 3 layer neural network library
+A simple multi layer neural network library
+# Todo:
+- Implement data structure that incorporates two matrices for testing and evaluation